-- Men, trans women, people who are non-binary who were assigned male at birth, and cis gender men. - Women, trans men, people who are non-binary who were assigned female at birth, and cis gender women.
+Please note: When we use the word 'men', we are referring to men, trans women, people who are non-binary who were assigned male at birth and cis gender men.
+When we use the word 'women', we are referring to women, trans men, people who are non-binary who were assigned female at birth and cis gender women.

-Sources

-Diabetes UK, Cancer Research, NHS, Prostate Cancer UK, Men's Health Forum, Drink Aware, Office for National Statistics.
+Sources: Diabetes UK.
+Cancer Research.
+NHS, Prostate Cancer UK, Men's Health Forum, Drink Aware, Office for National Statistics.